Network Security: What it is and Why it’s More Important Than Ever

 To further minimize the risks of an insecure network, you can adopt even more IT best practices for your small business:

-- End-User Training: Last year, 41 percent of data leaks occurred because of negligent or naive employee data accidents.
+- End-User Training: Nearly half of data leaks occur because of negligent or naive employee data accidents.
 Stress the importance of data management with your employees in meetings and special seminars.
 If they understand the why behind your network security practices, they’re much more likely to maintain them.

-- Password Updates: Eighty-one percent of data attacks come through hacking weak or stolen passwords.
+- Password Updates: More than 80 percent of data attacks come through hacking weak or stolen passwords.
 It is the most prevalent data-breach tactic and one you can curtail through strong and frequently changed passwords — ideally in the form of passphrases.

 - Network Security Assessments: Penetration tests and other system checks can be enacted, either internally or through a partner service, to find your system’s most pressing security holes.